WSU SPOKANE CAMPUS ALERT

 - Do not physically confront the person.

-- Do not let any person into a locked building or office unless that person is known to you to have a specific reason and approval to be there, including any suspicious person.
+- Do not let any person into a locked building or office unless that person is known to you to have a specific reason and approval to be there.

 - Do not block the person’s access to an exit.

 - Call Campus Security at 509-358-7995.
 Provide as much information as possible about the person and their direction of travel.
 If you believe the person poses an imminent threat, call 9-1-1.

 Preparing for Emergencies in your Home or Apartment

 Planning ahead and taking some basic steps can help insure your safety during major or minor emergency situations that occur when you are in your home, apartment, or dorm room.

 Washington State has produced an excellent guide to emergency planning and preparedness.

 The following are things you can do to help yourself when emergencies occur:

 - Learn about home safety information.